-The effects of GL commands on the framebuffer are ultimately controlled by the window system that allocates framebuffer resources.
-It is the window system that determines which portions of the framebuffer the GL may access at any given time and that communicates to the GL how those portions are structured.
-Therefore, there are no GL commands to configure the framebuffer or initialize the GL.
-Similarly, display of framebuffer contents on a CRT monitor (including the transformation of individual framebuffer values by such techniques as gamma correction) is not addressed by the GL.
-Framebuffer configuration occurs outside of the GL in conjunction with the window system; the initialization of a GL context occurs when the window system allocates a window for GL rendering.
+The effects of GL commands on the default framebuffer are ultimately controlled by the window system, which allocates framebuffer resources, determines which portions of the default framebuffer the GL may access at any given time, and communicates to the GL how those portions are structured.
+Therefore, there are no GL commands to initialize a GL context or configure the default framebuffer.
+Similarly, display of framebuffer contents on a physical display device (including the transformation of individual framebuffer values by such techniques as gamma correction) is not addressed by the GL.

+Allocation and configuration of the default framebuffer occurs outside of the GL in conjunction with the window system, using companion APIs such as GLX,